sethfloydjr/postgres95/README.md

 # postgres95 Cookbook

-Cookbook for installing postgresql-95 on RHEL or Debian OSs
+Cookbook for installing postgresql-95 on RHEL or Debian OSs.
+At the time this was written the public OS repos did not have this version.

 ## Requirements